STOP!!! READ THIS, FIRST:

 - “you never eat” (the next day the same person said this to me)

 Solution: I have no idea how to handle this type of venomous personality.
-In my experience, this person is out to make themselves look or feel good, by seeing the bad in others or putting others down.
-I usually try to be very careful around this person and I try reducing the amount of time I spend with them.
-If that is not possible then have a good outlet to recharge and reboot.
+In my experience, this person is out to make themselves look or feel good by seeing the bad in others or putting others down.
+I usually try to be very careful around this person, and I try reducing the amount of time I spend with them.
+If that is not possible, then find an outlet to recharge and reboot.

-5-You Never Try New Things or Travel To New Places
+5-You Rarely Try New Things or Travel To New Places